salanesh/mongoose-mongo-express-docker/README.md

 # mongoose-mongo-express-docker
-Took me 5 hours to figure out that I should use the service name as the host in the connection portion
+Took me 5 hours to figure out that I should use the service name as the host in the connection portion.

+Use docker compose up